 Small businesses are an essential part of our economy and often lead the way in green, innovative business practices.
 Using your dollars to support green businesses sending signals to big corporations that consumer demand for ethical products and ethical business operations is growing.

-In order to transform the clothing industry, we need brands integrating environmentally and socially responsible practices across their entire business model, and our Green Businesses are doing just that.
-Our blog, featuring Maven Women, shows how this is possible.
+In order to transform the clothing industry, we need brands integrating environmentally and socially responsible practices across their entire business model.

-Small businesses across the country are struggling due to the impacts of COVID-19, so try to shop small whenever possible!
-Our Certified Green Businesses offer a wide range of products, including clothing, and they sell clothes online.
+Our Certified Green Businesses offer a wide range of products, including clothing, and they sell sustainable clothes online.

 Shop small and green for people, planet, and communities.